-Those times have changed when employees were not treated with respect; now in the 21st century, special measures are taken by organisations to make sure that there is no violation of employee rights at any point.
-Having a healthy and strong working business-employee relationship is essential for the growth of any organisation however big or small.
-Research has shown that employees are more likely to be efficient in their work if they have a strong understanding relationship with their employers.
+Those times have changed when employees were not treated with respect; now in the 21st century, special measures are taken by organizations to make sure that there is no violation of employee rights at any point.
+Having a healthy and strong working business-employee relationship is essential for the growth of any organization however big or small.
+Research has shown that employees are more likely to be efficient in their work if they have a strong understanding of the relationship with their employers.

-For the same reason, every organisation has a human resource department in place whose function is to take care of every employee-related need.
-The human resource department works as a mediator between the employee and the organisation right from their recruitment till termination from the organisation, and sometimes even after that.
+For the same reason, every organization has a human resource department in a place whose function is to take care of every employee-related need.
+The human resource department works as a mediator between the employee and the organization right from their recruitment till termination from the organization, and sometimes even after that.

-To have a productive and happy employee, it is important that there’s a trusting relationship between the employee and the boss.
-According to a Harvard business review survey, 58% of employee said that they’d trust a stranger more than their boss.
-It is a shocking number that shows the reality of the relationship between an employee and employer.
+To have a productive and happy employee, there must be a trusting relationship between the employee and the boss.
+According to a Harvard business review survey, 58% of employees said that they’d trust a stranger more than their boss.
+It is a shocking number that shows the reality of the relationship between an employee and an employer.
 Thus, it becomes essential to build a strong business-employee relationship.

 - Build a bond of trust

 Sometimes a small gesture of kindness goes a long way and helps to build you a strong and trusting relationship with your employees.
 There are many things that one can do to build trust amongst employees and the boss such as communicating well, keeping an open-door policy, and being transparent when you approach your employees.